 Time Together and Time Apart

-The amount of time together matters but it’s more about how that time is used.
+The amount of time together matters, of course, but it’s more about how that time is used.
 For joint activities to be beneficial, they have to meet a few criteria.
 First, they have to lead partners to interact with each other in a positive way.
 Even simple chores, such as grocery shopping or gardening, can add to a relationship if partners are engaged while they’re doing it.

 Marriages also benefit when spouses have time for themselves, either to pursue their own interests or just to relax.
 Personal time allows us to maintain our individual identities, provides opportunities to do things we like to do, and lets us feel like we have some control over our lives.
 Alone time can actually help to keep a relationship fresh and less stressful.

 How much personal time is optimal varies from couple to couple.
 What’s most important is that spouses agree how much time they want together and apart.
 When handled correctly, each partner feels they’re getting their fair share.
 Here perceptions are more important than the actual number of hours.
-Even if couples spend very little time together or apart, the relationship is fine if that’s what they both want.
+Even if couples spend very little time together or very little time apart, the relationship is fine if the proportion is what they both want.
 If each partner has different perspectives, however, the amount of time together and apart can be a source of conflict.
 For some partners, too much together time can be suffocating, while for others too little can make them feel insecure and isolated.

-Husbands and wives often have different ideas as to how much time should be dedicated to the couple and the individual.
-Wives tend to want more couple time, usually because they regard it as important for bolstering a marriage and making sure there’s solidarity as a couple.
-Many husbands, on the other hand, tend to prefer more time on their own.
+In heterosexual relationships, husbands and wives may have different ideas as to how much time should be dedicated to the couple and the individual.
+In many couples, the wife tends to want more couple time, usually because she regards it as important for bolstering a marriage and making sure there’s solidarity as a couple.
+Her husband, on the other hand, may tend to prefer more time on his own.

 That’s not to say men aren’t that interested in spending time with their wives.
-Rather, it may stem from the fact that men have more and better quality leisure time than women.
-Men are pretty good at compartmentalizing, so issues they’re dealing with in one part of their lives don’t interfere with the other parts.
-It’s easier for them to put their work and home responsibilities aside and enjoy whatever else they’re doing.
-Perhaps more importantly, many husbands expect their wives to take care of their home and family.
+Rather, it may stem from the fact that men tend to have more and better quality leisure time than women.
+Men tend to excel at compartmentalizing, so issues they’re dealing with in one part of their lives don’t interfere with the other parts.
+It’s easier, then, for them to put their work and home responsibilities aside and enjoy whatever else they’re doing.
+Perhaps more importantly, however, is that many husbands still expect their wives to take care of their home and family.
 Consequently, they don’t feel as much pressure to sacrifice their personal time as their wives might.

-Women’s sense of responsibilities makes their leisure time problematic.
-Their concerns about child care and maintaining their homes are often on their minds, even when they’re supposed to be taking time off.
-While some can balance their various roles as spouse, worker, and home maintainer, many are unable to switch off these roles and relax enough to get absorbed in their personal interests.
+Women bearing the brunt of at-home responsibilities can make their leisure time problematic.
+Their concerns about child care and maintaining their homes are often on their minds, even when they’re supposed to be "taking time off."
+While some can balance their various roles as spouse, worker, and home maintainer, many find themselves unable to switch off these roles and relax enough to get absorbed in their personal interests.
 The result is to make their personal time more fragmented, stressful, and much less enjoyable.
-Additionally, despite all their responsibilities, many women don’t feel as entitled to free time as do men.
+Additionally, despite or because of all their responsibilities, many women don’t feel as entitled to free time as do men.
 They might feel guilty when they take time for themselves, and that can makes their leisure time more of a source of stress.

 Taking a break is important for a marriage.
-For wives who constantly sublimate their own needs to those of her family, husbands might want to encourage them to take a mini-vacation from their job.
-However, in order for her to do so, he will have to assure her that her home and family will be fine, and a big part of that assurance includes taking on the responsibilities she’s trying to let go of.
+For wives who constantly sublimate their own needs to those of her family or career, husbands might want to encourage them to take a mini-vacation from their job.
+However, in order for her to do so, he will have to assure her that her home and family will be fine—and a big part of that assurance includes fully taking on the responsibilities she’s trying to let go of.
 Husbands might want to keep in mind that this is actually in their best interests.
-A break away from responsibilities will make wives happier, and when wives are happy, husbands generally feel the same way.
+Reduced pressure from responsibilities will make wives happier, and when wives are happy, husbands generally feel the same way.

 We should also mention that a couple’s leisure time should be split between spouses-only versus time spent with children.
 While men will tend to lump the two together, possibly so they can kill two birds with one stone, wives will generally differentiate between the two, and will require time with her husband, both with and without children.
-Women are with their children quite often, and time with just her husband breaks up her workload and helps her feel she has a balanced lifestyle, not to mention her sanity.
+Many women are with their children quite often, and time with just her husband breaks up her workload and helps her feel she has a balanced lifestyle—not to mention maintains her sanity.

 Such discussions should focus on the practical aspects of time allocation, as well as on the reasons for the imbalance.
 For example, if your spouse avoids joint activities with you, find out if it’s the activities themselves or some other reason.
 Your partner may have issues about how you act when doing your activities or how you react to his or her activities.
 While you might not like the answer, at least you’ll learn something about your relationship and you can then work on that.
 Dismissing this issue as unimportant is wrong-headed.
 The negative emotions that result from how you use time could affect other parts of your relationship.
 Besides, if your problem is simply time allocation, this is relatively easy to fix, so it’s best to eliminate it and have one less thing to worry about.